I Met a Girl Once. She Said She Loved Mountains

 “I can watch the moon rise over The Acropolis, instead” I reasoned.

-Before Patmos: Rhodes.
+Before Patmos, Rhodes.
 Before Rhodes: Fethiye.
 Before Fethiye: a bus over the Taurus Mountains from Antalya—none of it planned.
 Just a chain of impulses and misadventures; flights missed, and ferries caught.

 Exhausted after a sleepless night cuddling a vinyl sofa on the Patmos-Athens ferry, I caught an afternoon nap at the hostel.